-- Course readings: These are to be read before the course to serve as a basis of discussion and debate during the course.
+- Course readings: These are to be read before the course to serve as a basis for discussion and debate during the course.
 Files will be emailed to course attendees one month before the course start date.
-A full list will be announced by September 1, 2017.
+A full list will be announced by March 1, 2018.

 - Download the Syllabus: HERE

 - Download our Sexual and Gender-Based Policy: HERE

 The Estación Biológica Los Amigos (EBLA) offers a variety of housing options, from small cabins with no electricity and shared bathrooms, to large bungalows with private restrooms and solar-powered lighting through the day.
 In this course, both at the eBLA and FLP, courses will be housed in the dormitories, with a set of shared bathrooms.

 Both sites will provide each visitor with a mosquito net, a pillow and one set of sheets.
 They also cover such necessities as toilet paper, towels, and blankets.
 Visitors must bring their own insect repellent, medications, headlamps, batteries, battery chargers, and detergent.